dylanwal/unit_parse/README.md

 ---
 ## Logging

-The logger can be used to track how a text that through the parsing steps.
+The logger can be used to track the parsing steps.

 Default level is warning.

 warning: will only let you know if there is any text that is being ignored in the parsing process.
 info: will show the major parsing steps.
 debug: will show fine grain parsing steps.

-### Example INFO
+### Example: INFO

 Code: